Conviasa Flight 2350: Investigation

-Assistance in the investigation was given by the French Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile (BEA).
+Assistance in the investigation was given by the French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA).
 The BEA provided two investigators, and Avions de Transport Regional (ATR) provided three technical advisers.

 On 30 December 2014 the Ministry of Water and Air Transport of Venezuela published that the probable cause of the accident was the malfunction of the central crew alerting system with erroneous activation of the stall warning system.

 Contributing factors were weaknesses of the flight crew's resource management, their loss of situational awareness, their inadequate coordination during the decision-making process to deal with abnormal situations in flight, their lack of knowledge of the stall warning system, and their mishandling of the flight controls.

 The aircraft was flown with two abnormal conditions, activation of the stall warning system and the decoupling of the elevators of the aircraft, requiring a constant effort by the pilot in command to maintain control of the aircraft.

 There was improper handling of the aircraft in the final phase of landing, which led the commander to exercise great effort on controlling the flight before impact.

 The commander's defective emotional and cognitive skill level, lack of leadership, and errors of judgment led him to make unwise decisions.

 Both pilots showed confusion, poor coordination in the cockpit, serious failures in communication, lack of knowledge of the aircraft systems and loss of situational awareness.